static-frame/static-frame/doc/source/articles/upgrade.rst

         symbol  mass
 charm        c   1.3
 strange      s   0.1
 >>> df['mass']
 charm      1.3
 strange    0.1
 Name: mass, dtype: float64
 >>> df.index
 Index(['charm', 'strange'], dtype='object')

 StaticFrame offers a consistent, configurable display for all containers.
 The display of ``Series``, ``Frame``, ``Index``, and ``IndexHierarchy`` all share a common design.
-Under the hood, the display components are modular and reusable: the display components are composed to return the final display.
+Under the hood, the display components are modular: the display components are composed to return the final display.

 >>> f = sf.Frame.from_dict_records_items((('charm', {'symbol':'c', 'mass':1.3}), ('strange', {'symbol':'s', 'mass':0.1})))
 >>> f